Astrometry meets Pulsar Timing Arrays: Synergies for Gravitational Wave Detection: Fisher forecasts

 Besides the monopole, we now include the contributions to the dipole ORF: $\gamma^{(1)}$ for PTA \cite{Tasinato:2023zcg}, $K^{(1)}$ for the cross-correlation and astrometry-only $H^{(1)}$ (see section \ref{sec:theory_ORF}).
 The analysis proceeds in the same manner as the previous section and the results are plotted in Fig. \ref{fig:cross_dipole_forecasts}.
 The fiducial parameter means and the marginalised $1\sigma$ Fisher errors are collected in Table \ref{tab:dipole_params}.

 We choose the same fiducial $A_{\rm GW}$ and $\gamma$ as in section \ref{sec_conex}.
 We select a level of dipole anisotropy $\beta=5\times 10^{-2}$, finding this value to be the minimum level of kinematic dipole that will detectable with our PTA + Astrometry setup.
-Thus, astrometry can again help to tighten the constraints on the dipole anisotropy, which can be useful in determining the origin of the SGWB.
-Reaching the kinematic dipole level with PTA alone requires a substantial increase in the number of pulsars ($N>1000$)~\cite{Cruz:2024svc,Depta:2024ykq} which may only be achievable with SKA.
+Thus, astrometry can again help to tighten the constraints on the dipole anisotropy, which can be useful in determining the origin of the SGWB. {Given that the sensitivity to the SGWB is likely to be dominated by PTA datasets even in the near future, one would likely require futuristic PTA experiments combined with futuristic astrometric surveys to reach the CMB kinematic dipole level. } Reaching the {CMB} kinematic dipole level ({$\beta=1.23\times 10^{-3}$}) with PTA alone requires a substantial increase in the number of pulsars ($N>1000$)~\cite{Cruz:2024svc,Depta:2024ykq} which may only be achievable with SKA.
 It would be also interesting to explore how cross-correlations with astrometric datasets could work to improve SGWB sensitivity in the SKA-era.